RyanCheng98153/llm-remove-mistake/archieve/responses/result_unrelevant_conversation.md

 **Person B:** "Dinosaur bones?!
 That's… unique.
 I never knew that."

 **Person A:** "Wait, hold on...  <hint>  Actually, that's not right.
 It's not dinosaur bones, I was thinking of something else.
 They're made from things like nuts, seeds, and maybe soy protein.
 I just mixed up the details.
-I need to do more research, haha!"
+I need to do more research, haha!"</hint>

 **Person B:**  "Haha, no worries!
 Thanks for clarifying that.
 I thought you were about to tell me some crazy dinosaur facts."